jjzsilva9/viewpoint-prediction/README.md

 <h1>A Quantitative Study of the Extent to Which Region-of-Interest Can Be Used for Viewpoint Motion Prediction</h1>

-This repository contains the code and figures used to undertake research for my final year project at the University of York.
-This project was completed in partnership with AMD.
+This repository contains the code and figures used for my final year research project at the University of York.
+This project was completed in partnership with AMD, and achieved a mark of 82%.
+To read the full paper click <a href="Final_Year_Project (5).pdf">here</a>

 This project aims to develop a predictive model utilising frame data to predict viewpoint motion in video games to enable pre-rendering and delivery of